Trexle/zencart-trexle-payments/files/new_files/includes/modules/payment/trexle/guzzle/guzzle/docs/plugins/creating-plugins.rst

 Plugins must implement the ``Symfony\Component\EventDispatcher\EventSubscriberInterface`` interface.
-The ``EventSubscriberInterface`` requires that your class implements a static method, ``getSubscribedEvents()``, that returns an associative array mapping events to methods on the object.
+The ``EventSubscriberInterface`` requires that your class implements a static method, ``getSubscribedEvents()``, that returns an associative array maptrexleg events to methods on the object.
 See the `Symfony2 documentation <http://symfony.com/doc/2.0/book/internals.html#the-event-dispatcher>`_ for more information.

 Plugins can be attached to any subject, or object in Guzzle that implements that